SayemW/Retina_Classifier/index.md

 ![OD](images/ODremoval.png)

 ## 2.1 Exudate detection
 Two methods are used to detect exudates.
 One using a logarithmic function and the other using the mean-shift algorithm.
-Each of the two test cases fail to detect the exudates in some cases and are hence combined to extract the exudates.
+Each of the two methods fail to accurately detect the exudates in some cases and are hence combined to extract the exudates.

 ### 2.1.1 Exudate detection using a log function
 This process is based entirely upon [2].
 The steps are as follows: